-The Final Exam is a comprehensive exam covering both the lecture and laboratory portion of the course.
+The Final Exam is a comprehensive exam covering all materials in the course.
 The Final Exam consists of all of the information presented throughout the entire semester.
-The Final Exam must be taken in a College Testing Center on December 5th, 6th, or 9th.
+The Final Exam must be taken before October 15th.

 No official review will be provided for the final exam; however, you will be able to review your quizzes and exams and all learning objectives.
-Everything that is presented during the semester is important to your knowledge of the body, which is why you need to prepare for the Final Exam by studying all of your notes.
+Everything that is presented during the semester is important to your knowledge of Nutrition, which is why you need to prepare for the Final Exam by studying all of your notes.
 I'm sure you can understand that maintaining organized notes throughout the semester will benefit the learner, when it comes time to prepare for the Final Exam.